 Saba is a beautiful island in the Dutch Caribbean.
 It’s known for its stunning views and lively culture.
 But, what about weed on this island?
 This guide will tell you about weed in Saba, the laws, culture, and if it will be legal in the future.

-• Saba, part of the Dutch Caribbean, currently maintains a strict prohibition on weed in Saba, Dutch Caribbean, possession, and consumption.
+- Saba, part of the Dutch Caribbean, currently maintains a strict prohibition on cannabis cultivation, possession, and consumption.

 Introduction to Saba Island